minimaxir/hacker-news-undocumented/README.md

 HN submissions which are tutorials are [downranked by moderators](https://news.ycombinator.com/item?id=16485753), as they gratify intellectual curiosity less.

+### Comments sorting

+Comments are sorted by their not visible scores.
+Some additional information can be found [here](https://news.ycombinator.com/item?id=7287535).

 ## Bonus Features

 ### Hacker News Classic